 See more Expert Answers

 - Snyder PJ.
-Testosterone treatment of male hypogonadism. http://www.uptodate.com/home.
-Accessed Jan.
-11, 2017.
+Testosterone treatment of male hypogonadism. https://www.uptodate.com/contents/search.
+Accessed March 16, 2020.

 - Yabluchanskiy A, et al. Is testosterone replacement therapy in older men effective and safe?
 2019; doi:10.1007/s40266-019-00716-2.